 Water Supply Needs: Community water-augmentation efforts have focused on compliance with SWRCB Orders and the Seaside Basin Adjudication.
-In addition, the MPWSP includes water supply for existing lots of record, economic recovery, and Pebble Beach build-out.
-As presently envisioned, 6,252 AFA of new supply will be added as a result of the MPWSP and 3,500 AFA from Pure Water Monterey.
-Because of continuing water conservation outreach and incentives and the enactment of a steeply-tiered rate structure, water use on the Monterey Peninsula has trended down and is currently hovering at levels not seen since 1959.
+Because of continuing water conservation outreach and incentives and the enactment of a steeply-tiered rate structure, water use on the Monterey Peninsula has trended down and is currently hovering at levels not seen since 1958.
+Nevertheless, the Monterey Peninsula community continues to pursue the last needed permanent replacement water supply to ensure there is no long unlawful reliance on the Carmel River or the Seaside Basin beyond its adjudicated limits.